nbegumc/891a3f81/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MovieDataAnalysis package is to give the users basic insights about analyzing and visualizing of movie data.
+The goal of MovieDataAnalysis package is to give the users basic insights about analyzing and visualizing of movie data

 ## Installation

-Install the R packageif not installed:
+Install the R package if not installed:

 devtools::install_github('unimi-dse/891a3f81')